 TIPA viva fresh

-The Texas International Produce Association delivered high-impact education at the 2026 Viva Fresh Expo, equipping produce leaders with both real-time market insights and a forward-looking strategy to compete in a rapidly evolving global landscape.
+The Texas International Produce Association (TIPA) delivered high-impact education at its 2026 Viva Fresh Expo, equipping produce leaders with real-time market insights and a forward-looking strategy to compete in an evolving global landscape.

 Richard Kottmeyer

-The keynote introduced “consumomics” — FutureBridge’s lens on how policy, economics, healthcare and consumer behavior are converging to reshape demand and consumer purchasing — and unveiled the whitepaper and executive summary, now available to industry members.
+His address introduced “consumomics” – FutureBridge’s lens on how policy, economics, healthcare and consumer behavior are converging to reshape demand and consumer purchasing – and unveiled a whitepaper and executive summary, now available to industry members.

 The whitepaper, developed in partnership with FutureBridge, provides a strategic roadmap for produce companies to evolve beyond transactional selling toward demand-driven merchandising strategies rooted in consumer relevance, health outcomes and value creation.

-The keynote outlined several major themes for the future of the category.
+The keynote outlined several major themes for the category’s future.

 Demand will be driven beyond the produce aisle by healthcare, GLP-1 use, school nutrition, wellness programs, sustainability and affordability.
 Merchandising must become decision science linking needs, pricing, health, occasions, waste and repeat buys.